Restaurant Marketing Tips for Spring

 3. Plan ahead for weather emergencies.
 Have an emergency plan in place to keep guests safe and dry during a sudden rain shower or severe weather event.
 Put it in writing and train your staff to be prepared to react in an instant.

 4. Keep it locked down.
-Wind-proof your tables, chairs and utensils wind-proof.
+Wind-proof your tables, chairs, and utensils.
 Use napkin roll-ups so strong winds won’t blow utensils away and anchor furniture with sandbags or metal weights.

 Marketing: It’s What You Do